amauve/artisan-static/source/_posts/uncertain-futur.md

 Scene II:

 1 in the train back home.
-2 distributing flyers to the crowd leaving the train, he holds her a flyer but she goes past him. he then replied (" Ah c'est classe de pas rép").
-1
+2 is distributing flyers to the crowd leaving the train, he holds her a flyer but she goes past him. he then replied (" Ah c'est classe de pas rép").
+1 turns around, grab the flyer from his hands and said ("c'est bon tu te sens mieux maintenant ?") and she carries on reading it.